pedroribeiro22/christmas-prompt/README.md

 ## Run

-Just make sure you're in the correct and folder and execute the following command:
+Just make sure you're in the correct folder and execute the following command:

 ```shell